Finc3/pypowerbi/README.md

 ### Authentication & Authorization

-It uses `adal` library for authentication and authorization.
-If you need step by step way to do auth, please refer to [this example on Bitbucket](https://bitbucket.org/omnistream/powerbi-api-example/).
+It uses `msal` library for authentication and authorization.